 Transverse fine striations displayed on sides and ends.
 Spalls easily.
 Brand name is in recessed block

-letters on one of the faces.
+letters as REMILLARD on one of the faces.
 The name spans a length of 5 7/8 inches and the letters are 7/8 inch high.

 Remillard San Jose pressed brick was used in